alexeilebedev/openacr/txt/about.md

 priority queues.
 NYSE exchanges have the lowest transaction latency in the industry, as measured by ack times of 99.9% of all orders.

-Since the tools are domain-agonostic, it was decided that open-sourcing them would be the best way to ensure their longevity and value, and also a way to give back to the community.
+Since the tools are domain-agnostic, it was decided that open-sourcing them would be the best way to ensure their longevity and value, and also a way to give back to the community.
 After all, if it weren't for other open-source projects like Linux, gcc and the shell,